Dunning Kruger Effect: the Basics and an Example

 Research by Dunning and Kruger

-In one of the studies, the researchers asked 65 participants to rate how funny certain jokes were.
-Some participants were exceptionally bad at judging and predicting what jokes others would find funny, but described themselves as being highly humorous.
+In one of their studies, Dunning and Kruger asked participants to judge how funny certain jokes were.
+Some participants were poor at estimating what others would find funny, yet still rated their own sense of humor highly.

 Metacognition